 There can be serious and fatal injuries, too, especially after falling from a height.
 The HSE statistics still show that of the fatalities in the workplace, most correspond to a fall from a height, which has resulted from a slip or trip.

 In this section, we will look at slips and trips injury claims and how much they can be worth.
-How much you win will depend on the nature of the accident and your injuries and their severity.
+How much you win will depend on the nature of the accident and your injuries, and their severity.
 This table is a guide to compensation claim amounts for slip, trip and fall injury claims, using figures from The Judicial College Guidelines.
 The latest edition was published in 2022: